Namakgale: Demographics

 Namakgale is largely inhabited by migrant labourers and their descendants.
 Most of this migrant labourers originate from the Bolobedu area, Tzaneen, Ga-Sekororo and Bushbuckridge.
 Most of the people in Namakgale are employed in mining, namely Palabora Mining Company, Sasol Agri and FOSKOR.

 The majority of the residence of Namakgale speak Northern Sotho language, with the Sepulana, KhePhalaborwa and KheLobedu dialects being the most predominantly spoken forms, is the first language of about 70% of the people.
-The N'walungu variety of Xitsonga is the second most spoken language after Northern Sotho; XiTsonga is first language of about 30% of the people.
+The N'walungu variety of Xitsonga is the second most spoken language after Northern Sotho; XiTsonga is the first language of about 30% of the people.

-The Residents of the neighbouring villages of Ga-Makhushane, Ga-Mashishimale, Ga-Maseke and Ga-Selwane are proudly called Ba-Phalaborwa ba ga Malatji, a North Sotho tribe of Kalanga extraction.
-The Malatji Royal Family venerates the Totem of the Noko, a Porcupine and the clan is generally called Dinoko as a symbol of respect.
+The residents of the neighbouring villages of Ga-Makhushane, Ga-Mashishimale, Ga-Maseke and Ga-Selwane are called Ba-Phalaborwa ba ga Malatji, a North Sotho tribe of Kalanga extraction.
+The Malatji royal family venerates the totem of the Noko, a porcupine.
+The clan is generally called Dinoko as a symbol of respect.